Are you the Peter Jennings I know?

 - designed a computerized security system for Bell South so they could hoard millions of old silver coins collected from their pay phones

-- created the fantastick, an electric art sculpture, a 6 foot glowing coloured tube with an embedded 6502 that produced a dazzling light show.
+- created the Fantastick, an electric art sculpture, a 6 foot glowing coloured tube with an embedded 6502 that produced a dazzling light show.

 - co-founded Personal Software which became VisiCorp.